Irfan2309/Language-Processors/README.md

    ```

    and then the link appearing should be openable in a browser.
-    You'll want to make copies all files you want to work on to avoid later merge conflicts.
+    You'll want to make copies all files you want to work on to avoid merge conflicts later.